Supercard of Honor (2023): Storylines

 The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
-Storylines were produced on ROH's weekly streaming series on their Honor Club service, as well as the programming of sister promotion All Elite Wrestling; including weekly television series Dynamite and Rampage, supplementary online streaming shows Dark and Elevation, and via promotional videos on both the ROH and AEW YouTube channels.
+Storylines were produced on ROH's weekly streaming series ROH Honor Club TV on their Honor Club service, as well as the programming of sister promotion All Elite Wrestling; including weekly television series Dynamite and Rampage, supplementary online streaming shows Dark and Elevation, and via promotional videos on both the ROH and AEW YouTube channels.

 On December 10, 2022 at Final Battle, The Briscoe Brothers (Jay Briscoe and Mark Briscoe) defeated FTR (Dax Harwood and Cash Wheeler) in a Dog Collar match to win the ROH World Tag Team Championship.
 However, Jay was killed in a car accident on January 17, 2023.
 Following various tributes and allowing some time to pass out of respect for Jay, the titles were formally vacated on the March 10 episode of Rampage.
 Mark would later announce that new champions would be crowned in a "Reach for the Sky" ladder match – named as such for being the name of the Briscoes' entrance music, and as a way to honor Jay – at Supercard of Honor.
 The Lucha Brothers (Penta El Zero Miedo and Rey Fénix) would be announced as the first team in the match On March 23, the completed field was announced to include Top Flight (Dante Martin and Darius Martin), The Kingdom (Matt Taven and Mike Bennett), Aussie Open (Mark Davis and Kyle Fletcher), and La Facción Ingobernable (Rush and Dralístico).

 After Samoa Joe defended the ROH World Television Championship on the March 9 episode of ROH Honor Club TV, he would announce an open challenge for anyone to wrestle him for the title.
 His challenge would be answered by Mark Briscoe, declaring that winning the title from Joe would be his "destiny," as he had never beaten Joe in a singles match nor has he held a singles championship in ROH.
 The match would later be made official the next week for Supercard of Honor.